DMackRus/TrajOptKP/README.md

 ## Usage
 ### Setup
 There are two config yaml files that the user can change to run different examples.
 The first config is called **generalConfig.yaml**.
-This file determines various high level settings (such as optimiser, task, etc.) which are explained in the configuration file.
+This file determines various high level settings (such as Optimiser, task, etc.) which are explained in the configuration file.

 The second config file is specific to the task being loaded, all task config files are located in **taskConfigs** folder.